 - Many of Pekiti-Tirsia’s advanced empty hand vs knife techniques share gross motions with our knife vs knife techniques.This gives you a commonality of training across weapons platforms and helps ingrain the movements into your nervous system.*

 (*I will let you in on a little secret.
-Much of Pekiti-Tirsia empty hand vs knife technique comes directly from our knife vs knife technique.
+Much of Pekiti-Tirsia empty hand vs knife technique comes directly from our small knife vs knife technique.
 And once you learn one, you automatically learn a lot about the other.)

 When Grandmaster Leo Gaje began training us in Pekiti-Tirsia hand vs knife technique he followed a very specific structure that I often liken to the manufacturing of a car; as in several subassemblies are built and tested before these subassemblies are brought together to form a complete whole.

 Each level of empty hand vs knife was divided into three sections: each taught, practiced and tested before assembly into a whole unit.